thormander/Hotel-Reservation/README.md

 - Right click on the project name in 'Project Explorer' and hover over 'Run' then click on 'Run on Server'
 - Select Tomcat and hit finish.
 A new window should now pop up with the website loaded
 ### Troubleshooting:
-- If you right click on the project hover over 'Run On', and it does not show 'Run on Server'; You need to change to version of your Dynamic Web Module.
+- If you right click on the project hover over 'Run On', and it does not show 'Run on Server'; You need to change the version of your Dynamic Web Module.

 https://user-images.githubusercontent.com/71967190/231577937-123e9b52-ddec-499a-9cab-16f4f0c6b6f9.mov